welbornprod/cedit/README.md

 	cedit set elevcmd=[your elevation command]
 		...sets your favorite commands so cedit will remember what to use.

-If you favorite editor isn't in the same directory as cedit or /usr/bin, then you will need to set the editor like this:
+If your favorite editor isn't in the same directory as cedit or /usr/bin, then you will need to set the editor like this:

 	cedit set editor=/my/path/to/myeditor